NWU-NISL-Fuzzing/upbeat/README.md

 ## Jupyter Notebook

-Users can use our notebook in two ways: launching it on your local machine or exploring it [online]().
+We provide two notebooks, a [demo notebook](jupyter/demo.ipynb) for a quick insight of all steps in Upbeat, and a [reproduction notebook](jupyter/reproduction.ipynb) to reproduce our experiment.
+Users can use our notebooks in two ways: launching it on your local machine or exploring it [online]().

 To run the notebook on your computer, follow these simple steps: